- the 4 Rules of Introduction Emails

 How to introduce yourself over email (the right way)

-OK, let’s get into the specific.
+OK, let’s get into the specifics.
 To meet anyone over email, follow these steps:

 Subject: Michigan State grad — would love to chat about your work at Deloitte

 My name is Samantha Kerritt.
-I’m an ’04 grad from Michigan State (I know you were a few years before me) and I came across your name on our alumni site.
+I’m an ’04 grad from Michigan State and I came across your name on our alumni site.
 [TELL THEM HOW YOU CAME ACROSS THEIR NAME SO YOU DON’T SEEM LIKE A CREEP.]

 I’d love to get your career advice for 15-20 minutes.
 I’m currently working at Acme Tech Company, but many of my friends work in consulting and each time they tell me how much they love their job, I get more interested.
 [THE FIRST SENTENCE SAYS WHAT SHE WANTS.
 MOST PEOPLE ARE FLATTERED THAT PEOPLE WANT/VALUE THEIR ADVICE.]